 Associate Professor Peter J. Karol

-Associate Professor Karol, the director of the Intellectual Property concentration, is a former law firm partner who writes on intellectual property matters, including patent, trademark, and copyright law.
+Associate Professor Karol, the director of the Intellectual Property certificate program, is a former law firm partner who writes on intellectual property matters, including patent, trademark, and copyright law.

 Professor Eric A. Lustig, Director